The inertial Jacquet-Langlands correspondence: Maximal simple types.

-\paragraph{Simple characters.} We only discuss simple characters attached to simple strata of the form~$[\fA, \beta]$, consisting of a principal $\fo_F$-order~$\fA$ in~$A$ attached to a lattice chain~$\Lambda$ in~$V$, and an element $\beta \in A$ generating a field $E = F[\beta]$, such that $E^\times \subseteq \fK(\Lambda)$ and the condition
+\paragraph{Simple characters.} We only discuss simple characters attached to simple strata of the form~$[\fA, \beta]$, consisting of a principal $\mO_F$-order~$\fA$ in~$A$ attached to a lattice chain~$\Lambda$ in~$V$, and an element $\beta \in A$ generating a field $E = F[\beta]$, such that $E^\times \subseteq \fK(\Lambda)$ and the condition

-on the critical exponent holds (see for instance~\cite{SecherreI} for an exposition).
+on the critical exponent holds (see for instance~\cite{SecherreI} for a detailed exposition of the theory).
 We follow~\cite{BHeffective} in shortening notation to $[\fA, \beta]$ for what is otherwise denoted $[\fA, -v_\Lambda(\beta), 0, \beta]$, as these are the only strata which will show up in what follows.